Ready to go dairy free? Here are my best tips to surviving (and loving) being dairy free!

 5. Know You’re Not Alone!

 Did you know approximately 65% of humans reduce their ability to break down lactose after infancy?
 As we reach adulthood, many of us reduce the production of lactase needed to break down lactose, a sugar found in dairy.
-This results in lactose intolerant giving us lots of not so pretty side affects (bloating, gas, abdominal pain, acne, nausea etc).
+This results in lactose intolerant giving us lots of not so pretty side effects (bloating, gas, abdominal pain, acne, nausea etc).
 Which makes me wonder why dairy is even offered in the majority of dishes these days.
 But, you’re not alone in this frustrating struggle.